waynr/pyresume/README.rst

 Current
 +++++++

-* Generate LaTeX resume from simple YAML list of attributes.
+* Store resume contents (skills, experience, contact info, etc) in a YAML file for ease of updating and version control convenience.
-* Uses single simple template for consistent look and feel between different combinations of information you might want to include in your resume.
+* Templated LaTeX approach allows for consistent look and feel between different combinations of information you might want to include in your resume.
+* Default LaTeX template includes support for:

+  * Contact info
+  * Education
+  * Experience
+  * Skills (up to two levels of subcategories supported)
+  * Activities
+  * Education
+  * References

 Planned
 +++++++

-* Support externally-defined Jinja2 templates.
+* Support externally-defined Jinja2 LaTeX templates.
+* Support some kind of html output format.
-* Easily create new resume templates using cookiecutter.
+* Create new resume templates using cookiecutter.

 Roadmap
 -------